ubitquity/telegram_tip_bot_xpr_network/README.md

-# telegram_tip_bot_xpr_network
-Telegram Tip Bot for XPR Network.
-Defaults to UBITQUITY &amp; nDAO utility tokens.

 # XPR Network Telegram Tip Bot (WebAuth)

-A lightweight, non-custodial Telegram tipping bot for the [XPR Network](https://xprnetwork.org).
-Built in PHP and SQLite, this bot is specifically designed to run on shared hosting environments like **sPanel** or **cPanel** without requiring CLI access, continuous Node.js/Go processes, or MySQL database configurations.
+A lightweight, multi-token, non-custodial Telegram tipping bot for the [XPR Network](https://xprnetwork.org).
+Built in PHP and SQLite, this bot is specifically designed to run on shared hosting environments like **sPanel** or **cPanel** without requiring CLI access, continuous background processes, or MySQL database configurations.

 Instead of holding user private keys on the server, this bot utilizes **WebAuth.com Native Transfer URLs**.
 When a user initiates a tip, the bot generates a secure universal link.
 Clicking the link opens the user's WebAuth wallet (mobile or desktop) to authorize and sign the transaction on-chain.